fermmm/group-date-client-rn/README.md

-# Poly - Mobile Andorid / IOS app.
+# Poly - Mobile Android / IOS app.

 This project uses React Native + Expo + TypeScript.
 For final build and publishing of the app you must search the instructions on the Expo documentation.